 I have never had a better experience with a doctor and his staff in my entire life!
 My breast augmentation recovery was incredibly easy.
 I am forever grateful to Dr. Sorokin for restoring my confidence.
 Thank you!!

 Breast Implant Revision

-If you have had complications after your surgery or would like to replace your breast implants, Philadelphia breast augmentation specialist Dr. Evan Sorokin offers revision surgery.
+If you have had complications after your surgery or would like to replace your breast implants, Breast augmentation specialist Dr. Evan Sorokin offers revision surgery.
 Every week, patients travel many miles to see Dr. Sorokin for revision breast surgery.

 Breast Implant Revision Before and Afters

 This patient came to me after several surgeries on her left breast still with significant asymmetry.
 Her original surgeon had revised her breast...View More

 Sometimes despite going to a well respected board certified surgeon results are not what we want them to be.
 This young lady had surgery by another...View More

 This patient came to see me with a deflation of her right breast implant.
 Saline breast implant ruptures are easy to diagnose as the breast...View More